Finding the best option for your retirement accounts comes down to what is available to you and how you want to save for your “golden years”.

 The 403b follows most of the same rules at the 401k, but is reserved for non-profit organizations (religious groups, schools, nonprofit companies, etc.).
 The only real difference is that a 403b is exempt from some of the administrative processes that are required for 401k accounts.
 This means that they investor doesn’t tend to get hit with quite as high of fees.

 The Simple IRA does not follow the same rules as the three other employer sponsored retirement accounts.
-The plans allow you to put up to $12,500 into them each year with and additional $3,000 for catch up contributions, if you are 50 or older.
+The plans allow you to contribute up to $12,500 into them each year with and an additional $3,000 investment for catch up contributions, if you are 50 or older.
 You employer will also match your contributions up to 3% of your income.

 Self-Employed Account Options

 People who are self-employed get some special advantages.
 These plans were created to encourage entrepreneurism and reward people for investing in their business, but not being able to invest in their retirement up front.

 The Simplified Employee Pension (SEP) IRA is designed to allow the self employed to stock away large sums each year for retirement.
 A person can contribute up to 25% of their income or $53,000 (whichever one is less).

 So if you make $150,000 in a year you can contribute $37,500.
 The contributions are pre-tax and require that you start taking minimum distributions at age 70 1/2.

 The Solo 401k follows the same contribution rules as the standard 401k, but has lower requirements, because only the business owner and his/her spouse can make contributions.

 So basically you get all the benefits of the 401K without all the scrutiny that would be required if you have employees.